GED in North Dakota

 How to Get Your GED in North Dakota

-To qualify for the GED test in North Dakota, you must meet these specific requirements:
+To qualify for the GED test in North Dakota, candidates must adhere to specific North Dakota GED requirements which include:

 • First, you must be at least 16 years old, although those 16 or 17 years old need to meet additional strict requirements (see below).